nwdamgaard/NathanOS/NC-Lang/language-spec.md

 `Variable` is the identifier of the variable you wish to set.
 `Value` is the value of the variable being set.

+### The in and out declarers
+`in` and `out` are very similar to `var`.
+They have the same requirements, however they may only be used in the argument list of a `func` declarer. `In` defines an input parameter, and `out` defines an output of the function.

 ## Creating a new datatype
 This is where the "sort-of" object orientation comes in.